open-design-kit/opendesignkit/_methods/experience-attributes.md

 title: Experience Attributes
 tags:
     - define
-teaser: Collaboratively generate descriptive words to inform the mood boards and visual direction of the project.
+teaser: Generate descriptive words to inform the mood boards and visual direction of the project.
 ---

 **Method:** Experience Attributes